 Q Is this a paid position?

 The FHT does not pay its Coordinators; however, after they have been in the post for six months and their membership fee is due, the membership fee is waived as a thank you.
-Coordinators don’t pay entrance fees for their meetings and are invited to bi-annual Coordinators meetings, where travel expenses are paid.
+Coordinators also don’t pay entrance fees for their meetings.

 Q What do I do next?